CodepathFinalProject/Bibliophile/README.md

 Purchase
 * [ ] Seller will receive a push notification when he gets a book Inquiry
 * [ ] Automatic removal of book from buyer's bookshelf after buyer clicks CONFIRM
+* [ ] User can connect or disconnect his Venmo account

 Transactions history activity
 * [ ] Inquiries